Pharo Management

-The name "Pharo" comes from the word "Φάρος" in Greek which was later adopted by latin languages like French (e.g. Phare in French which denotes a tall building with a beam of light at the top).
+The name "Pharo" comes from the word "Φάρος" in Greek which was later adopted by Latin languages like French (e.g. Phare in French which denotes a tall building with a beam of light at the top).

 In early 2019, Guillaume Fonkenell told investors he returned US$300 million that his hedge fund had been managing to Saudi Arabia's central bank, known as the Saudi Arabian Monetary Authority (SAMA).
 Fonkenell said he was upholding his firms principles in response to the murder of Saudi journalist Jamal Khashoggi, who is thought to have been killed by officials of the Saudi Arabian government.
 Pharo is the first hedge fund which refused to manage money coming from Saudi Arabia.

+In 2011, utilising profits from the Pharo Management hedge fund, Guillaume Fonkenell founded Pharo Foundation.
+Aligning with Pharo Management’s expertise in developing countries, Pharo Foundation is a mission-driven, impact-oriented organisation that designs, funds, and operates economic development programmes towards a vibrant, productive, and self-reliant Africa.
+The Foundation does this by focusing on three missions in education, water and productivity, and operating in Somaliland, Ethiopia, Kenya, and Rwanda.
+Its core mission are: